ashish-066/portfolio-/README.md

 This sections showcases the projects i done till now and the projects i have worked in as a team mate.these projects also showcases my interest in innovation  and my hands on experince
 ## contact
 As you can see the contact section is simply laid and formated not making any complex moves just by using flex box and forms to take input
+## footer
+An happy ending was given to the portfolio by setting a footer to it.
-##i think this is a beginning to my web developer journey
+## I think this is a beginning to my web developer journey